-Exception: A motorcycle manufactured before January 1, 1956 may still operate on Indiana roads without lamps and reflectors, rear view mirror, speedometer, or turn signals.
+There is an exception.
+According to IC § 9-19-7-2, a motorcycle manufactured before January 1, 1956 may still operate on Indiana roads without lamps and reflectors, a rearview mirror, speedometer, or turn signals.

 Motorcycle Rules of the Road

-In addition to applicable Indiana traffic laws that apply to all motor-vehicle drivers, motorcyclists must obey the following:
+In addition to Indiana traffic laws that apply to all motor vehicle drivers, motorcyclists must obey motorcycle-specific laws found in IC § 9-21-10, which include the following:

-- A motorcycle that has only 2 wheels in contact with the ground may carry only 1 passenger and only on a firmly attached seat that is designed for passenger use;
+- A motorcycle that has only two wheels in contact with the ground may carry only one passenger and only on a firmly attached seat designed for passenger use;

 - A motorcycle may not carry any passenger if said passenger interferes with the driver’s ability to operate the motorcycle or obstructs the view of the person operating the motorcycle;